Homeowner reviewing HVAC financing options at a kitchen table with a laptop

 Can I combine HVAC financing with the Ontario heat pump rebate?

 Yes, and this is the smartest way to structure a heat pump purchase.
-Rebates from Enbridge (up to $6,500) and Canada Greener Homes are applied against the total invoice first, reducing the amount you need to finance.
-You pay monthly installments only on the net cost after rebates.
-For many homeowners, the combined monthly payment is lower than their current gas bill savings.
+Rebates via the current HRS program (up to $7,500 air-source heat pump; legacy Enbridge HER+ closed Dec 31 2025) and Canada Greener Homes are applied against the total invoice first, reducing the amount you need to finance.
+You finance only the net cost after rebates.
+With a typical $10,000 install netting to ~$3,500 after rebates, paying off in the 6-month 0% promo works out to roughly $583 per month.
+Longer terms (past 6 months) are available at Financeit's standard rate.

 What credit score do I need for HVAC financing in Ontario?